1 in 8 women is affected by breast cancer

 And if you favor walking in your lifestyle and your travels?

 You don't have to be a high-level athlete or a great sportswoman to significantly reduce your risk of breast cancer.
-An American study published in the medical journal Cancer Epidemiology, Biomarkers & Prevention of the American Cancer Society has shown that from 30 minutes a day dedicated to dynamic physical activity, the risk of breast cancer decreases up to 14% !
+An American study published in the medical journal Cancer Epidemiology, Biomarkers & Prevention of the American Cancer Society has shown that from 30 minutes a day dedicated to dynamic physical activity, the risk of breast cancer decreases by up to 14% !
 And this figure is all the more valid for postmenopausal women.

 Palpate yourself!

-The gesture is now facilitated thanks to the breast self-examination aid pad.
-The principle is simple: the friction of two vinyl and silicone sheets significantly improves the touch and, therefore, increases the sensations.
-It's washable, reusable and above all it makes exercise easier and more comfortable.
+The gesture is now facilitated thanks to the breast self-examination aid padThe principle is simple: rubbing two vinyl and silicone sheets together significantly improves touch and therefore increases sensations.
+It's washable, reusable and, above all, makes the exercise simpler and more comfortable.

 We say stop smoking